 Many Penn College students receive Pell Grants.
 To qualify, you must be enrolled as a degree or certificate-seeking student in any of our majors, and have not completed the requirements for a baccalaureate degree.
-The maximum annual award for 2012-13 is $5,550.
+The maximum annual award for 2013-14 is $5,645.
 Eligibility is primarily determined from a student's FAFSA information.
-Students in default of a federal or state educational loan or those who do not maintain federal Satisfactory Academic Progress are ineligible to receive any federal aid, including Pell Grants.
-Students enrolled in summer classes can receive a summer Pell Grant based on information from either the new (2012-13) FAFSA or depending on remaining eligibility, the previous year's (2011-12) FAFSA.
+Students in default of a federal loan or those who do not maintain federal Satisfactory Academic Progress are ineligible to receive any federal aid, including Pell Grants.
+Students enrolled in summer classes can receive a summer Pell Grant based on information from either the new (2013-14) FAFSA or depending on remaining eligibility, the previous year's (2012-13) FAFSA.

 Lifetime Eligibility Limit for Pell Grants: Effective with the 2012-13 award year, all Pell-eligible students are limited to a lifetime maximum of twelve (12) full-time semesters (or the equivalent for part-time students), regardless of when a student first received a Federal Pell Grant.
-The U.S. Department of Education informs us and students (on a weekly basis) which students are close to or have reached their lifetime limit.
-We then notify students that may not be eligible for all of their 2012-13 Pell Grant awards.
-Note that in some cases, we are notified after we have already awarded Pell for the award year, which means we will need to reduce or remove 2012-13 Pell Grant awards.
+The U.S. Department of Education informs us (via FAFSA records) and students (via the FAFSA's Student Aid Report) which students are close to or have reached their lifetime limit.
+We then notify students that may not be eligible for all of their 2013-14 Pell Grant awards.
+Note that in some cases, we are notified after we have already awarded Pell for the award year, which means we will need to reduce or remove Pell Grant awards.
 This could result in a balance due on your current or next eBill.

-Note: the calculation for the Distance Learning policy will change to a semester calculation as of summer 2013.
+Note: the calculation for the Distance Learning policy has changed to a semester calculation as of summer 2013.
 More detail.

 - Federal SEOG– The Federal Supplemental Educational Opportunity Grant program helps low-income students pay for their educational costs.